kamilgw/CUDA-Lab/Reports/Report4.md

  GPU activities:   49.58%  993.457s       140  7.09612s  188.25us  27.6538s  strideMatrixMultiplication(double const *, double const *, double*, int)
                    49.54%  992.781s       140  7.09129s  188.18us  27.6171s  matrixMultiplication(double const *, double const *, double*, int)
 ```
-Data above clearly proofs that using odd number for a block layout is leading far from optimization.
+Data above clearly proofs that using odd number for a block layout leads far from optimization.
 That also shows the more data is processed in single block, the faster execution is.

 ## Time comparison
 <div align="center">